-This year, The Big Music decided to give Ireland a summer.
 Swimming this evening was like writing a momentary poem – walking down to the beach under the leafy arch of the trees, with the brimming tide and dipping sky merging gracefully in the view ahead.
-Children on the rocks, a couple of guys talking as they looked out over the rails at a distant speedboat, resting silently some distance out … People lighting up Thai lanterns and watching them rise up into the sky, where the moon was also rising.
+Children on the rocks, a couple of guys talking as they looked out over the rails at a distant speedboat, people lighting up Thai lanterns and watching them rise up into the sky, where the moon was also rising.

 Everything still and velvet, indigo and gold.
-The sea is calm like a blue, rippling lawn.
 I leave my stuff on the rocks.
-A bunch of kids nearby are talking in Portuguese.
 Stepping down into water – three splashes over face, shoulders, back – and then forward into the the sea, which closes over me like a velvet evening cloak.
 A lone rock peeps up over high tide.

 Swimming North – the cliffs above me with each blade of tall grass crisp against an apricot sky.
 Swimming is like riding a motorcycle – you and nature – wind and sky on a bike, water and sky in the ocean.
 And you there in the middle – far from everything else except the simple now.
 Ahead – the sweep of Killiney beach, over to the Sorrento Terrace, punctuated by Dalkey Island.